jamesbowman/py-bteve/docs/index.rst

   .. method:: VertexFormat(frac)

-      Set the precision of coordinates used for :meth:`Vertex2f`
+      Set the precision of coordinates used by :meth:`Vertex2f`

       :param int frac: Number of fractional bits in X,Y coordinates.
 Range 0-7.
 The initial value is 4